qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 In Wasm, a linear memory has a finite size.
 Accessing an address out of size need to trigger a [trap](https://webassembly.github.io/spec/core/intro/overview.html) that aborts execution.
 Normally, to implement that range checking, the runtime need to insert branches for each linear memory access (like `if (address >= memorySize) {trap();}`).

 But Wasm runtimes have an optimization: map the 4GB linear memory to a virtual memory space.
-The out-of-range pages are not allocated from OS, so accessing them cause error from OS.
+The out-of-range memory regions [^wasm_page] are not allocated from OS, so accessing them cause error from OS.
 Wasm runtime can use signal handling to handle these error.
 No range checking branch needed.

+[^wasm_page]: Wasm linear memory size must be multiple of 64 KiB.

 That optimization doesn't work when supporting 64-bit address.
 There is no enough virtual address space to hold Wasm linear memory.
 So the branches of range checking still need to be inserted for every linear memory access.
 This costs performance.